Finite Populations & Finite Time: The Non-Gaussianity of a Gravitational Wave Background: Introduction

 Previous analysis on the astrophysical GWB focuses on the timing-residual power spectral density $S_{\delta t}(f)$ (or quantities related to it, such as the squared characteristic strain $h_c^2(f)$).
-However, these quantities implicitly require a Gaussian prior on the Fourier coefficient of the GWB component of the timing residual, with non-Gaussianities introduced as ``corrections'' to this model (see e.g. \citep{xue2025non}).
+However, these quantities implicitly require a Gaussian prior on the Fourier coefficient of the GWB component of the timing residual, with non-Gaussianities introduced as ``corrections'' to this model (see e.g. \citep{Xue:2024qtx}).
 In this paper, we investigate the accuracy of the Gaussian prior by extending the simple model of \citet{allen2023variance} to Fourier coefficients of a time-series measured by a pulsar in response to a GWB from a finite population of SMBHBs.
 We show that non-Gaussianity in the Fourier coefficient is only expressed in the fourth moment, from which we develop a kurtosis metric to measure said non-Gaussianity and show how Poisson variance, HD variance, and finite observation times affect the moments found in \citet{lamb_taylor_24}.
+This work differs from other publications that analyzes, tests, and simulates Gaussianity \citep{bernardo2025toward, bernardo2026accurate, bernardo2026simulating} as our astrophysical model is, by definition, non-Gaussian.
 We also analyze the distribution of the argument of the complex Fourier coefficient and show how it can be used to investigate non-Gaussianity.
-Finally, we conclude by discussing how our work can be utilized for faster and more accurate simulation and analysis of GWBs.
+Finally, we conclude by discussing how our work can be utilized for faster and more accurate simulation and analysis of non-Gaussian GWBs.

 Throughout this paper, we will present our model in the context of PTAs and their sources.
 However, our framework is applicable across GW detectors, with differences arising from different antenna responses and sources, resulting in different prefactors to our analytical results.